Python3pkg/Nappy/wiki/Shell-Command.md

     % nr -n 'A Random Number[id]'
     2141579335528632068

+If your metric uses square brackets in its label you are out of luck.
+There is no escape mechanism for preventing the "nr" command from interpreting the square bracket notation as a field reference.
+Use the numeric ID to access such a metric, or try games with "-N" and regular expressions.

 The square bracket feature is especially useful to find the web URL of a metric: